-To resolve a CNAME record, the name server must behave slightly differently than it would with a normal query of another record type.
-When a name server looks up a name and finds it is a CNAME record, it replaces the name with the canonical name (the target of the CNAME) and looks up the new name.
+CNAME records, also known as Alias records, point a hostname to another hostname or FQDN.
+They are called Alias records because they point to other records that have the mapping for that domain.
+When a name server looks up a domain and finds it is a CNAME record, it replaces the name with the canonical name (the target of the CNAME) and looks up the new name.
 In a sense, a CNAME lookup performs two queries to reach the final resolution.

 Video Tutorial: How to Add, Edit, and Delete Records